awsdocs/amazon-rds-user-guide/doc_source/CHAP_Storage.md

 + SQL Server for Enterprise, Standard, Web, and Express editions: 20 GiB–16 TiB
 + Oracle instances: 20 GiB\-  64 TiB

-Baseline I/O performance for General Purpose SSD storage is 3 IOPS for each GiB\.
+Baseline I/O performance for General Purpose SSD storage is 3 IOPS for each GiB, with a minimum of 100 IOPS\.
 This relationship means that larger volumes have better performance\.
 For example, baseline performance for a 100\-GiB volume is 300 IOPS\.
 Baseline performance for a 1\-TiB volume is 3,000 IOPS\.
 And baseline performance for a 5\.34\-TiB volume is 16,000 IOPS\.

 Volumes below 1 TiB in size also have ability to burst to 3,000 IOPS for extended periods of time\.
 Burst is not relevant for volumes above 1 TiB\.
 Instance I/O credit balance determines burst performance\.
 For more information about instance I/O credits see, [I/O Credits and Burst Performance](#CHAP_Storage.IO.Credits)\.